-In order for the colleges to pull their Admissions Audit Sample in time for the audit, the sample list will be posted online one (1) day prior to the audit start date for an on-site visit.
-The Admissions Audit Sample will be posted online three (3) days prior to the audit start date for an off-site (remote) visit.
+In order for the colleges to pull their Admissions Audit Sample in time for the audit, the representative sample list will be posted online one (1) day prior to the audit start date for an on-site a visit, whether conducted onsite or remotely.
+The Admissions Audit Sample will be posted online three (3) days one (1) day prior to the audit start date for an off-site (remote) visit.
 Colleges may access their audit sample by logging into eARS.